Notes, Quotes & Smart Remarks

-For those of you who will start the tour in La Crosse, and will need overnight lodging, I suggest our departure site, Days Hotel of La Crosse.
+For those of you who will start the tour in La Crosse, and will need overnight lodging, I suggest our departure site, Country Inn & Suites of La Crosse.
 It is suggested you call early, as La Crosse hosts many baseball tournaments and motels fill up in a hurry.

 Back to top

 I will include a map with the rooming list for those who start in La Crosse.
-You may leave your car at the Days Hotel at your own risk.
+You may leave your car at the Country Inn & Suites at your own risk.
 Parking is FREE.

 I order the game tickets as early as possible and get the best seats available.
 The location of the seats will vary from club to club depending on their season ticket base, day of the week, whom they’re playing, time of the season and how they treat groups.

 The plan is for at least 8 hours at each motel, but certain circumstances discussed earlier could shorten that time somewhat on a night or two.
 The vast majority of our past participants have indicated they would sacrifice a little sleep to see the planned attractions.

 Tipping of escort(s), bus driver or any step-on guide is your individual choice (the escorts are volunteers, not paid employees.)
 If you feel that you have been treated particularly well by any or all of these people you may want to tip them.
 Please don’t pass the hat.
 Instead, place your tip in an envelope with your name on it, and give it personally to the person(s) you would like to reward for a job well done.

 Back to top